prasser/jhc/README.md

-JHC - Java Heatmap Control
+JHC - Java Heat Map Control
 ====

 This project implements a widget/control that displays [heat maps](https://en.wikipedia.org/wiki/Heat_map).
-JHC is available for all major Java toolkits, the Standard Widget Toolkit (SWT), Swing and the Abstract Window Toolkit (AWT).
+JHC is available for all major Java toolkits:

+* Standard Widget Toolkit (SWT)
+* Swing
+* Abstract Window Toolkit (AWT)

 For rendering, the native interfaces of the toolkits are used (avoiding the infamous SWT_AWT bridge).
 The main feature of JHC is that it is able to display very large heat maps efficiently.

 [![Screenshot-1](https://raw.github.com/prasser/jhc/master/img/screenshot1.png)](https://raw.github.com/prasser/jhc/master/img/screenshot1.png)